miriam-alex/letterboxd-wrapped/README.md

 # Current Status

 This project is currently in development.
+Check it out [here](https://miriam-alex.github.io/letterboxd-wrapped/).

 # Getting Started with Create React App